ItayMendelson/movie-screenshot-classifier/README.md

 7. **`uv run python gradcam.py`** generates Grad-CAM heatmaps showing which pixels the transfer model actually looked at, saved to `gradcam_runs/`.
 8. **`uv run python guess_game.py`** launches a Gradio app at `http://127.0.0.1:7860`.
 Look at a frame, guess the movie, then see how you stack up against the model.

-`dataset.py` is shared infrastructure, not something you run directly: it builds the train, validation, and test split (grouped by clip so near-duplicate frames never leak across splits) and caches the result to `.splits_cache.json` so repeated runs skip the expensive part.
+`dataset.py` is used by the other files: it builds the train, validation, and test split (grouped by clip so near-duplicate frames never leak across splits) and caches the result to `.splits_cache.json` so repeated runs skip the expensive part.

-## The movies
+## The movies (Each of them is highly recommended by me!)

 - Her (2013)
 - Interstellar (2014)